xmos/lib_adat/README.rst

 Summary
 *******

-The modules in this repo implement an ADAT transmitter and receiver in a core each.
-Separate cores are required to collect and supply data.
+Provides ADAT transmitter and receiver implementations, each in a separate thread.
+Additional threads are required to collect and supply data via a channel end interface.

 ********
 Features